 The Group and the Company ensure that cash are placed with financial institutions of recognised credit standing.
 Impairment on cash and cash equivalents has been measured on the 12-month expected loss basis and reflects the short maturities of the exposures.
 The Group considers that its cash and cash equivalents have low credit risk based on the external credit ratings of the counterparties.
-The amount of the allowance on cash and cash equivalents was negligible.
+The ECL on cash and cash equivalent was negligible to provide for.